nicodesh/op-algorithm/README.md

 op(): Return a vector with the optimal changepoints.

-backtracking(): Return the segments to plot, based on a vector built by op()
+backtracking(): Return the segments to plot, based on a vector built by op().

 plot_segments(): Compute the mean of each segment and plot them.